+Figure 1-A

-Figure The Nation's Report Card 2015 State Assessment 1-A Descriptions of fourth-grade achievement levels for 2015 NAEP reading assessment
+Descriptions of fourth-grade achievement levels for 2017 NAEP reading assessment

-Basic Fourth-grade students performing at the Basic level should be able to locate relevant information, make simple inferences, and use their understanding of the text to identify details that support a given interpretation or conclusion.
+Basic Fourth-grade students performing at the Basic level should be able to locate relevant information, make Level simple inferences, and use their understanding of the text to identify details that support a given (208) interpretation or conclusion.
 Students should be able to interpret the meaning of a word as it is used in the text.